 (5) The period must not be longer than the maximum period for which a child protection order of that type made in the relevant participating State could remain in force.

-168. Court must consider report from the CEO
+168. Court not to make s.
+164 order without report from CEO

 The Court must not make an order under section 164 unless it has received and considered a report from the CEO regarding the child.